Skip to content

 Connection Modes

-SqlProof supports three connection modes:
+SqlProof supports two primary connection modes:

 ModeOptionsDocker needed?When to use